audrey06100/ArtifactRemovalTransformer/README.md

 ## Channel Mapping
 1. Go to 🤗 [Artifact Removal Transformer](https://huggingface.co/spaces/CNElab/ArtifactRemovalTransformer).

-2. Follow the guide to adjust **both** your location file and data.
+2. Follow the guide to adjust **both** your channel location file and data.

 2. Complete the process of **1.Channel Mapping** and Download `XXX_mapping_result.json`.